a8356555/-/README.md

     Tools: Apex, Dali,<br>
     (Bottleneck) Data loading: HDF5, LMDB, TFRecord, tmpfs, hyperparameters (batch_size + num_threads), data prefetcher (not worked)

-5. Try to fine tune on Resnet / EfficientNet (Due to the demand of both accuracy and inference speed)
+5. Try to fine tune on Resnet / EfficientNet.
+(Due to the demand of both accuracy and inference speed)

-6. Try different augmentation using Dali pipeline including custom python numpy function
+6. Try different augmentation using Dali pipeline including custom python numpy function.

 ## <a name="ex1">Experiment
 1. batch_size + num_thread (The bigger one is not the better one)<br>